 Mistakenly, I thought it was the last day to submit entries, however it’s the last day for voting as well.
-So my chances of mushing it for a week with a team of sled dogs across the Norwegian fjords are pretty slim.
-Nonetheless, I’ve submitted my application, which, if you have less than 4 minutes to spare, might encourage you to vote, and even share my entry with all those friends you got.
+So my chances of mushing it for a week with a hundred highly-skilled sled dogs across the Arctic wilderness are pretty slim.
+Nonetheless, I’m the eternal optimist so I’ve submitted my application, which, if you have less than 4 minutes to spare, might encourage you to vote, and even share my entry with all those friends you got.
 I sure would appreciate it.

 By what cannot be called anything other than a random series of events, I’ve just had my second solo exhibition in Jyväskylä, the 5th largest city in Finland.